pachyderm/pachyderm/README.md

 - Cloning: Btrfs's send/receive functionality allows pfs to efficiently copy an entire cluster's worth of data while still maintaining its commit history.

-## What is "dockerized MapReduce?"
+## What is "containerized analytics?"
-The basic interface for MapReduce is a `map` function and a `reduce` function.
-In Hadoop this is exposed as a Java interface.
-In Pachyderm, MapReduce jobs are user-submitted Docker containers with http servers inside them.
-Rather than calling a `map` method on a class, Pachyderm POSTs files to the `/map` route on a webserver.
-This completely democratizes MapReduce by decoupling it from a single platform, such as the JVM.

-Thanks to Docker, Pachyderm can seamlessly integrate external libraries.
+Rather than thinking in terms of map or reduce jobs, pps thinks in terms of pipelines expressed within a container.
+A pipeline is a generic way expressing computation over large datasets and it’s containerized to make it easily portable, isolated, and easy to monitor.
+In Pachyderm, all analysis runs in containers.
+You can write them in any language you want and include any libraries.
 For example, suppose you want to perform computer vision on a large set of images.
-Creating this job is as simple as running `npm install opencv` inside a Docker container and creating a node.js server, which uses this library on its `/map` route.
+Creating this job is as simple as running `npm install opencv` inside a Docker container.

 ## Quickstart Guide
+### Tutorial -- Analyzing chess games

-### Run Pachyderm locally on a small sample dataset (chess games)
+#### Run Pachyderm locally on a small sample dataset
 ```shell
 # launch a local pfs shard
 $ curl www.pachyderm.io/launch | sh